Trio wins Nobel Prize in chemistry for work on quantum dots, used in electronics and medical imaging

 Bawendi told the news conference he was “very surprised, sleepy, shocked, unexpected and very honored.”

-Asked about the leak, Bawendi said he didn’t know he’d been made a Nobel laureate until he was called by the academy.
+Asked about the leak, he said he didn’t know he’d been made a Nobel laureate until he was called by the academy.

-He said he was not thinking about the possible applications of his work when he started researching quantum dots.
+Bawendi said he was not thinking about the possible applications of his work when he started researching quantum dots.

 “The motivation really is the basic science.
 A basic understanding, the curiosity of how does the world work?
 And that’s what drives scientists and academic scientists to do what they do,” he said.

-Brus said he didn’t pick up the phone when the early morning call came from the Swedish academy to notify him.
+Brus, a professor emeritus at Columbia, said he didn’t pick up the phone when the early morning call came from the Swedish academy to notify him.

 “It was ringing during the night, but I didn’t answer it because I’m trying to get some sleep, basically,” he told The Associated Press.
 He finally saw the news online when he got up around 6 a.m.